Yonaguni Underwater Monument 与那国島の海底地形

 Dive down to the Atlantis of the Pacific

-Take a boat out from the southeast side of Yonaguni Island and dive down into the shallow waters.
+Take a sightseeing boat from Yonaguni Island and dive down into the shallow waters.
 What you discover there could be one of the wonders of the natural world.
 Or perhaps the remains of a lost civilization.

 - The mysterious Yonaguni Monument

 There is a ferry that runs two trips a week from Ishigaki Island , with return journeys on different days.
 It takes around four hours and 30 minutes and can be a rough journey.